 You all have your specific job titles for a game, like programming, art, music, character design, etc., but do other skill sets you’ve acquired give you any advantages in your current roles?

-It’s fantastic to be able to play and support home grown games like The Power Game (and your future projects!)
+It’s fantastic to be able to play and support home grown games like P-3 Biotic (and Onikira in the future!)
 Where can we find you hanging out on the interwebs most often?

 Thanks!
 We’re on the twitters and the Facebooks at @OnikiraGame and https://www.facebook.com/pages/Honourbound/220348641454694 (still trying to get that changed to Onikira), and there’s a project blog on the TigSource forums here http://forums.tigsource.com/index.php?topic=40018.0.
 I’m sure I’m going to update it any day now!:) Also, we’re going to be launching on Steam Early Access early in November, so you’ll definitely be able to find us there.

 Bonus Question for each member – all-time favourite game?